Ameek-Sidhu/PCA-NGC2023/README.md

 # PCA-NGC2023
 PCA on PAH fluxes in NGC 2023

-The code makes all the plots shown in the paper sidhu et al. 2020
+The code runs with python 3

+The code needs following packages

+How to run the code